STMARobotics/ftc-atomic-decode/README.md

 hi andy

-this is literally the only ftc repo that changed the readme
+I think this is the only stma ftc repo that changed the readme